Harish18010/Audio_Classifier/README.md

 ## Dataset

-I used the datase UrbanSound8K from kaggle : [Dataset](https://www.kaggle.com/datasets/chrisfilo/urbansound8k).
+I used the dataset UrbanSound8K from kaggle : [Dataset](https://www.kaggle.com/datasets/chrisfilo/urbansound8k).
 All rights belong to the original authors.

 ## Description